Releasing Panfactum Versions

 The release script will automatically perform the following actions:

-• Copy all the unreleased documentation (under packages/website/src/content/docs/main) to the edge documentation (under packages/website/src/content/docs/edge).
+• Copy all the unreleased documentation (under packages/website/src/content/docs/main) to the edge documentation (under packages/website/src/content/docs/edge), rewriting internal links and version placeholders.

-• Create and push the appropriate release tag and commit.
+• Create and push the release commit and git tag.

 Stable Releases